sntioudis/papreca/documentation/commands.md

 \subsection createDiff_description Description

 Create a predefined diffusion hop template (see PAPRECA::PredefinedDiffusionHop and PAPRECA::Diffusion) for the kMC stage of the %PAPRECA run.

-A "displacive" diffusion template (i.e., displacive = "yes" ), means that the parent atom moves from its initial position to the position of the vacant site.
+Three different diffusion styles are available in current version.
+The **move** style moves the parent atom to vacancy.
+The **move_del** spawns a new atom at the vacancy and deletes parent atom and can be very useful to model diffusion events with atoms involving implicit bonds (i.e., guarantees that the energy of the system will not rise when a single bonded atom moves).
-Conversely, a "non-displacive" diffusion template (i.e., displacive = "no" ), means that the parent atom does not move and that a new atom is inserted on the vacant site.
-Note that, in the current version of %PAPRECA, the inserted atom has zero charge and zero velocity.
+The **spawn** style does not delete the parent atom and simply spawns a new atom at the vacancy site.
+In the current version of %PAPRECA, the inserted atoms in **move_del** and **spawn** diffusion styles have zero charge and zero velocity.

-On every kMC stage, %PAPRECA will attempt to move ("displacive" templates) or insert ("non-displacive" templates) an atom in the system with a given probability (based on the chosen rate).
+On every kMC stage, %PAPRECA will attempt to move (**move** style) or insert (**move_del** or **spawn** styles) an atom in the system with a given probability (based on the chosen rate).
 Atoms are diffused in the system by calling the PAPRECA::diffuseAtom() LAMMPS wrapper function and the executeDiffusion() function of the papreca.cpp driver code.

 The diffvec_style decides the location of the diffusion site.
 For styles **+x**, **-x**, **+y**, **-y**, **+z**, or **-z** the diffusion site is placed with a specific orientation on the given axis and is separated from the parent atom by diff_dist.